-After you complete and sign your medical history form or “long form” a.k.a (Medical Examination Report For Commercial Driver Fitness Determination), a complete physical examination will be performed by your certified medical doctor as per requirements of The Federal Motor Carrier Safety Administration (FMCSA).
+After you complete and sign your medical history form or “long form,” also known as, Medical Examination Report For Commercial Driver Fitness Determination, a complete physical examination will be performed by your certified medical doctor as per requirements of The Federal Motor Carrier Safety Administration (FMCSA).

 Is Your DOT Physical Examination Stressing You Out?

-Know what the physical requirements are for commercial driving to know what your doctor will be looking for during your DOT Physical in Brooklyn New York or other other location.
+Know what the physical requirements are for commercial driving to know what your doctor will be looking for during your DOT Physical in East Texas.

 Blood Pressure: Driver qualified if less than or equal to 140/90.
 If your blood pressure is more than 140/90 but less than 180/110, you may qualify for a shorter interval depending on whether this is an initial or re-certification and also on your medical examiner’s discretion.